Coin Rarities & Related Topics: Million Dollar Items Lead Central States Auction

 “I was not surprised at all,” Richard Burdick exclaims.
 “An important coin of that kind of quality should bring more than a million dollars,” Burdick continues.
 “While the front grades MS-68, the back grades about MS-69!
 It is the most amazing territorial that I remember seeing and I have been a coin dealer for fifty years!”

-In part 2, I will discuss paper money items and reflect upon auctions characterized by million dollar coins.
+In the special column on Friday, I will discuss the reasons why all collectors should care about million dollar coins, patterns and notes and the history of coins selling for seven figure prices at auction.
 Yes, I was present the first time that a coin was auctioned for more than one million dollars!
 It is truly a landmark that there were seven million dollar items in this one Central States auction extravaganza.